suryavamsigara/trading-bot/README.md

 export BINANCE_API_SECRET="your_secret_here"
 ```

-Or pass inline with `--api-key` / `--api-secret`. or save in .env file
+Or pass inline with `--api-key` / `--api-secret` or save in .env file

 ---